Generic name: glipizide [ GLIP-i-zide ]

 Avoid driving or operating machinery until you know how this medicine will affect you.

 Glipizide side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to glipizide: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to glipizide: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Common glipizide side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.